learn-co-curriculum/phase-3-active-record-migrations/README.md

 Run `rake -T` to see the list of commands we have.

+**Note**: If you get an error when trying to run `rake` commands, you may have a newer version of some gems that is conflicting with the versions bundled in this lab.
+To avoid this error, run `bundle exec rake -T`.
+Adding `bundle exec` is indicating that you want `rake` to run within the context of this lesson's bundle, not the default version of `rake` you may have installed.

 Let's look at the `Rakefile`.
-The way in which we get these commands as Rake tasks is through `require 'sinatra/activerecord/rake'`.
+The commands listed when running `rake -T` are made available as Rake tasks through `require 'sinatra/activerecord/rake'`.

 Now take a look at `environment.rb`, which our Rakefile also requires: